-Enterococcus faecium SF68: Research on GI Signs and Immune System Support
+Enterococcus lactis SF68: Research on GI Signs and Immune System Support

-Enterococcus faecium SF68 is a nontoxic, nonpathogenic strain of E. faecium that influences gastrointestinal and immune health in pets.
-It is not antibiotic resistant and has a poor capacity to exchange genetic material, even with other strains of E. faecium, meaning it is very unlikely to contribute to the antimicrobial resistance challenges facing public health.24 E. faecium SF68 has been shown to be safe and has a long history of safe use in both animals and humans.
-It can encourage beneficial bacteria such as Lactobacilli to thrive and discourages the growth of potentially pathogenic bacteria such as E. coli and Clostridium perfringens.
-49,50 Many published studies demonstrate E. faecium SF68 has potential to promote digestive health and support a strong immune system in dogs and cats and are shown in the table.
-E. faecium SF68 is microencapsulated to increase stability and viability.
+Enterococcus lactis SF68 is a nontoxic, nonpathogenic strain of E. lactis that influences gastrointestinal and immune health in pets.
+It is very unlikely to contribute to the antimicrobial resistance challenges facing public health.24 E. lactis SF68 has been shown to be safe and has a long history of safe use in both animals and humans.
+It can encourage beneficial bacteria such as Lactobacilli to thrive and discourages the growth of potentially pathogenic bacteria such as E. coli and Clostridium perfringens.^{49,50} Many published studies demonstrate E. lactis SF68 has potential to promote digestive health and support a strong immune system in dogs and cats and are shown in the table.
+E. lactis SF68 can be microencapsulated to increase stability and viability.